 Each part of the business contributes to planning.
 For example, if your goal is to improve space utilization and plan for the future, you’ll need to observe how it fits into the various aspects of facilities planning.
 How does space utilization impact people, technology, the building, and your processes?
 Every facilities planning initiative should be stacked against individual pieces and then considered as part of the whole.

-Looking ahead at how facilities impact operations gives businesses an edge for improvement.
+Looking ahead at how facilities impact operations give businesses an edge for improvement.
 When you understand how facilities impact your business’ core pillars, it’s possible to work backward, making improvements that facilitate best results.

 The importance of facility planning in operations management

 What is facility planning in operations management?
 It’s the act of improving facilities to foster continued success in the business.
 Your facilities touch every part of the business.
 Planning ahead to means looking thoroughly at facilities and how to improve them.
+The need of facility planning in operations management is invaluable—a core driver of betterment across the workplace and across the organization.

 Facility planning is like any other mode of planning.
 You plan for financials and hiring, product development and marketing—why not facilities, too?
 Facilities are the second-largest cost behind employees.
 It makes sense to continuously plan for facility evolution.
 Whether change is a result of demand or careful observation, thorough facilities planning ensures it comes to fruition.